marcinguy/LOP-wiedergaenger/README.md

 # LOP-wiedergaenger
 Dynamic Loader Oriented Programming - Wiedergaenger PoC (Proof of Concept)

+My experiences and reproduction on Ubuntu 16.04.5 LTS

+Quoting the whitepaper:

 "In the following, we describe the Wiedergänger-Attack, a new attack vector that reliably allows to escalate unbounded array access vulnerabilities occurring in specifically allocated memory regions to full code execution on programs running on i386/x86_64 Linux.